dart-lang/site-www/src/_guides/libraries/useful-libraries.md

   a section in [Create Library Packages](/guides/libraries/create-library-packages).
 * Natalie Weizenbaum has written a series of posts called "Unboxing Packages."
   Each post contains in-depth detail on how to use some of the Dart packages.
-  This page links to some of her posts, but she covers other libraries not mentioned here, such as stream_channel, vm_service_client, and json_rpc_2.
+  This page links to some of her posts, but she covers other packages not mentioned here, such as stream_channel, vm_service_client, and json_rpc_2.
   For more information,
   see the [related posts](http://news.dartlang.org/search/label/Unboxing%20Packages)